Delors/Lectures/sec-passwortsicherheit/folien.de.rst

     **Check Your Accounts: 10 Billion Passwords Exposed in Largest Leak Ever**

-    *The 'RockYou2024' database includes almost 10 billion passwords pulled from 'a mix of old and new data breaches.'
-Here's how to check if yours are at risk.*
+    The "RockYou2024" database includes almost 10 billion passwords pulled from :blue:`a mix of old and new data breaches`.
+Here's how to check if yours are at risk.

     [...]Researchers at Cybernews have uncovered a massive trove of nearly 10 billion passwords on a popular hacking forum in what they're calling "largest password compilation" ever.